wildintellect/blog/_posts/2021-10-03-ultimate-cleats.md

 Fleet Feet (Downtown Davis), Target, and REI have decent options.

-If you are prone to blisters between toes, consider Toe Socks.
+> Note: If you are prone to blisters between toes, also consider Toe Socks.

 ## Other aspects